apache/pekko-http/THREAT_MODEL.md

 - **"`allow-credentials = yes` with `allowed-origins = "*"` sends `Access-Control-Allow-Origin: *` with credentials."** It does not — the literal `*` is sent only when `allowCredentials` is false, otherwise the request `Origin` is echoed (`CorsSettingsImpl.scala:64`, covered by `CorsDirectivesSpec`).
 Reports asserting the literal `*`-with-credentials combination are factually wrong.
 - **"Credential comparison is vulnerable to a timing attack."** Check which comparator the report exercises: `Credentials.verify` is constant-time (§8 P8), so the claim is wrong against it; against an application's own `provideVerify` comparator it is a finding in that application, not this library.
 - **Findings in `*-tests`, `http-testkit*`, `http-bench-jmh`, `http-scalafix`, `docs`** — `OUT-OF-MODEL: unsupported-component` per §3.
+- **"The process registers JVM shutdown hooks."** Pekko HTTP registers none (§5, §14 Q9).
+The hooks are `CoordinatedShutdown`'s and, with remoting enabled, Artery's — they belong to `apache/pekko`'s model. `OUT-OF-MODEL: unsupported-component`.
 - **Findings in the actor or stream layer** — belongs to `apache/pekko`'s model, not this one.

 ---